 Attracted to the field of medicine and, specifically, cardiology early on, Dr. Callister intentionally chose a field with momentum.
 Dr. Frist, Sr., an HCA founder, invited Dr. Callister to Nashville, and in 1984 Dr. Callister formed Tennessee Heart & Vascular in Hendersonville, an area in which cardiology care was scarce.
-The cardiology center provides diagnostic testing and treatment of coronary heart disease, heart failure and hypertension, among other cardiac conditions, using the most advanced technology.
+The cardiology center provides diagnostic testing and treatment of coronary heart disease, heart failure and hypertension, among other cardiac conditions, using the most advanced technology, and they have a quick test that can determine if you have heart disease in mere seconds.
 Dr. Callister has trained more than 4,000 doctors from across America, including fellows at Vanderbilt, and he is a leader in the field of cardiology.

 A doctor who is focused on both treatment and prevention of heart disease, Dr. Callister is our newest FACE of TriStar!

 What attracted you to a career in cardiology?